Austin County, Texas

 Austin County is a rural, agricultural dominated county in the U.S. state of Texas.
-As of the 2020 census, the population was 30,167.
+As of the 2020 census, its population was 30,167.
 Its seat is Bellville.
-The county and region was settled primarily by German emigrants in the 1800s.
+The county and region were settled primarily by German immigrants in the 1800s.

-Austin County is included in the Houston–The Woodlands–Sugar Land Metropolitan Statistical Area.

-Austin County does not contain the city of Austin, the state capital of Texas, which lies in Travis County, about 110 miles to the northwest.
+Austin County is included in the Houston–The Woodlands–Sugar Land metropolitan statistical area.
+Austin County and the state capital Austin were both named after Stephen F. Austin; the city Austin is in Travis County, about 110 miles to the northwest.

 History

 In 1836, the Texas Legislature established Austin County, naming it for Stephen F. Austin, who facilitated Texas' Anglo-American colonization.